RachelRamirez/misclassification_matrix/readme.md

 ### PreExperimentation Part 2: Choosing to 'Try to Control 9T-4P' with Multiple Lambdas over THREE Training Phases

-By March 10, I had created the file, [PreExperiment_PA_Shfl_40D_Lambda1_Lambda2_Lambda3.ipynb](https://github.com/RachelRamirez/misclassification_matrix/blob/main/PreExperiment_PA_Shfl_40D_Lambda1_Lambda2_Lambda3.ipynb)
+By March 10, I had created the file, [PreExperiment_PA_Shfl_40D_Lambda1_Lambda2_Lambda3.ipynb](https://github.com/RachelRamirez/misclassification_matrix/blob/main/PreExperiment_PA_Shfl_40D_Lambda1_Lambda2_Lambda3.ipynb) and importantly I at least have evidence of splitting the train set into a validation set so that there are:

+- 60000 train samples
+- 7500 validation samples
+- 2500 test samples

+As for exact data splits, each category is represented  between 8% and 11% per each of the splits.

-This was to test out different lambda values and different epoch-periods.
+The file "PreExperiment_PA_Shfl_40D_Lambda1_Lambda2_Lambda3.ipynb"  was to test out Three Different Lambda values and different epoch-periods.

 From what we knew about previous results using just different lambda values, it seemed like using a weight of 1, 100, and 1000 respectively required {~25} {~15*} {~45 epochs with early stopping} when given 45 epochs and a patience of 10 for early stopping (*30 epochs and patience of 3).
 So we decided to split this period up into **Three Phases** Training Phase 1: 5 Epochs, Training Phase 2: 5 Epochs, Training Phase 3: 25 Epochs with Early Stopping. and Patience of 0.

-**Table of  Misclassifications with Different Lambda-Combos**
+**Table of  Misclassifications with Different Lambda-Combos** The below graphic shows 27 unique combinations of the three-phases and three-lambda values 3^3, and the associated misclassifications.
 <img src = "https://user-images.githubusercontent.com/13596380/231316234-047d6483-cfd2-4f11-bad6-34ed64688bdc.png" alt="Table of Values" width="50%" title="Table of Misclass Values for Different Lambda Values">